 \section{The triple complex on bisimplicial manifold}

 In this section we construct a triple complex on a bisimplicial manifold.\\

-A bisimplicial manifold is a sequence of manifolds with horizontal and vertical face and degeneracy maps which commute with each other.
-A bisimplicial map is a sequence of maps commuting with horizontal and vertical face and degeneracy maps.
+A bisimplicial manifold is a sequence of manifolds with horizontal and vertical face and degeneracy operators which commute with each other.
+A bisimplicial map is a sequence of maps commuting with horizontal and vertical face and degeneracy operators.
 Let $H$ be a subgroup of $G$.
 We define a bisimplicial manifold $NG(*) \rtimes NH(*)$ as follows;

 Horizontal face operators \enspace ${\varepsilon}_{i}^{G} : NG(p) \rtimes NH(q) \rightarrow NG(p-1) \rtimes NH(q) $ are the same as the face operators of $NG(p)$.
 Vertical face operators \enspace ${\varepsilon}_{i}^{H} : NG(p) \rtimes NH(q) \rightarrow NG(p) \rtimes NH(q-1) $ are